 El Tovar Place and the adjacent surface public parking lot will be closed; however, the five-story public parking structure and Library parking structure will remain open and accessible from the San Vicente Boulevard entrance.
 The surface public parking lot off of Melrose Avenue, and the adjacent alley, may also be impacted by construction traffic.

-To be added to an email list to receive updates about the West Hollywood Park Master Plan Phase II updates, please send a request to firstname.lastname@example.org
+Subscribe to our WeHo Park Phase II e-notifications list to receive updates about the West Hollywood Park Master Plan Phase II.

 For additional information, please contact the City of West Hollywood’s Department of Public Works at (323) 848-6375.